Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 DAR: I think she’s saying you could open it yourself.

-C-53: The controls are over here, Ambassador Decksetter.
+C-53: The controls are right over here, Ambassador Decksetter.

 BARGIE: Whatever, I’m going to sleep mode.
 Deal with it.